 Financial Aid Night

 Financial Aid Night, presented by the Director of Financial Aid from a local college is offered each year in the Fall Semester.

-The counselor at St. Maria Goretti High School provides guidelines to students in the scholarship application process.
+The counselor at St. Maria Goretti Catholic High School provides guidelines to students in the scholarship application process.
 Our graduating classes consistently receive millions of dollars in scholarship offers.
 See FAQ’s under “About Goretti” for current scholarship offers.

 Some common types are listed below:

 Based on SAT scores, GPA, class rank, type of courses scheduled in the past, teacher recommendations, counselor recommendations, in-school/out-of-school activities, awards, special recommendations, student's personal essay.

 Need & Merit Scholarships